Check Your ROI with Our AP Calculator

 Step 6: Train staff

-Even the best-designed Segregation of duties framework will fail without proper staff training.
+Even the best-designed segregation of duties framework will fail without proper staff training.
 Provide thorough training sessions to explain:

 • The changes in roles and responsibilities.